The Prism Hypothesis: Harmonizing Semantic and Pixel Representations via Unified Autoencoding: Related Work

 \paragraph{Frequency and Multi-Resolution Modeling.} Classical image synthesis adopted pyramids and wavelets to separate structure by scale, enabling coarse-to-fine generation and targeted refinement of detail.
 A typical example is the Laplacian pyramid of adversarial networks~\cite{denton2015lapgan}, which trains a generator per level and synthesizes images by successively adding higher-frequency residuals.
 Subsequent analyses of neural networks from a spectral perspective showed that standard architectures prioritize low frequencies and learn higher frequencies later, a phenomenon known as spectral bias~\cite{rahaman2019spectral}.
 Two lines of work respond to this bias.
 The first uses input or architecture design to improve access to high frequencies, \eg, Fourier feature mappings and periodic activations that help multi-layer perceptrons represent fine detail~\cite{tancik2020fourier,sitzmann2020siren}.
 The second introduces frequency-aware objectives and signal processing choices, such as focal frequency loss to emphasize hard frequencies and alias-free synthesis to avoid spurious high-frequency artifacts~\cite{jiang2021ffl,karras2021aliasfree}.

 Modern generative models retain this multi-resolution view.
 Cascaded diffusion trains models at increasing resolutions, allowing each stage to learn the appropriate frequency band and its own error distribution~\cite{ho2022cascaded}.
 Variants construct explicit feature pyramids or hierarchical patch schedules, enabling efficient diffusion on large images and video while preserving high-frequency detail~\cite{fan2023frido,skorokhodov2024hpdm}.
 Recent latent diffusion designs introduce cross-magnification spaces or zoomable pyramids that share information across scales and enable large-image reconstruction without retraining~\cite{yellapragada2025zoomldm}.
 In autoregressive models, VAR~\cite{tian2024var} casts generation as predicting the next scale or resolution, showing strong ImageNet results and clean scaling trends.
 This explicit progression from global layout to fine detail emerges as a viable alternative to diffusion.
-Building on this idea, Next Visual Granularity (NVG) generation~\cite{wang2025nvg} produces sequences at a fixed resolution but with progressively finer token granularity, surpassing prior VAR baselines while maintaining structured control over detail.
+Building on this idea, Next Visual Granularity (NVG) generation~\cite{wang2025next} produces sequences at a fixed resolution but with progressively finer token granularity, surpassing prior VAR baselines while maintaining structured control over detail.
 Similarly, NFIG~\cite{huang2025nfig} performs discrete next-frequency prediction, demonstrating strong generative performance on the ImageNet benchmark.
+In pixel space, DCTdiff~\cite{ning2024dctdiff} explicitly trun image into DCT space and perform generative modeling.
 Our approach aligns with these trends but focuses on unified representation rather than the generator’s training schedule.